MileHacker Logo

 • Use the Shinkansen for rapid travel between cities.

-• Within the city, taxis offer direct point-to-point travel when the time period is limited, even if they are more costly in contrast with buses.
+• Within the city, taxis offer direct point-to-point travel when time is limited, even if they are more costly than buses.

-• Limited Express trains provide a balance between speed and cost for travel to nearby areas.
+• Limited Express trains provide a balance between speed and the fee for travel to nearby areas.

 • A rental car provides flexibility for discovery rural areas at your own pace.